-If you’re thinking of starting a model railway, or perhaps revisiting the trains your dad or grandad had, one of the first question most people ask is how much will it cost?
+If you’re thinking of starting a model railway or perhaps revisiting the trains your dad or grandad had, one of the first questions most people ask is how much will it cost.

 It’s a good question, after all, few of us have bottomless pockets and it’s wise to check how much any new hobby or project will cost before starting.

 The good news is that model railways can cost as little or as much as you want.

 If you shop around wisely, you can get a beginner’s set from as little as £25.
 Supermarkets in particular often run promotions where Hornby sets in particular can be had at massively reduced prices.